 Here are some useful links:

 But I’m not one to judge a book by its cover.
 Warsaw is an industrial hub, laced with remnants of the country’s past – but if you dig a little deeper, you’ll find a thriving art and food scene, quirky neighbourhoods and nightlife that apparently rivals that of Berlin (apparently).
 It seems to be constantly changing and I’d love to visit again in a few years.
-I wish we’d had a little longer in Warsaw to discover further hidden gems, but our two days was enough to see the major attractions.
+I wish I’d had a little longer in Warsaw to discover further hidden gems, but two days was enough to see the major attractions.

 And as for the question of whether Krakòw is better than Warsaw, I have no idea, as I’ve only visited the latter – but I can say that I definitely recommend a trip to the capital!